concordchat-legacy/api-docs/users.rst

 User
 ----
-The following Represents a hatsu user.
+The following Represents a Ayaka user.

 +----------------+-----------------+
 | name           | type            |